brcolow/surfmetjs/README.md

 (x_i - a)^2 + (y_i - b)^2 \leq r^2 \quad \forall i \in [1, N]
 $$

-### 🔹 Notes
-- Ensures all points lie inside or on the circle.
-- Can be solved using **Welzl's algorithm** or **convex hull-based methods**.

 ---

 ## 🟡 Minimum Zone Circle (MZC)

 > The pair of concentric circles that enclose all profile points within the narrowest possible radial band.
+Also called the "minimum anulus problem" in CG.

 ### 🔹 Objective
 $$